 Along with the pancreas, the liver plays an important role in digestion by secreting digestive enzymes that help in breaking down and absorbing food.
 The liver is also responsible for producing certain components that are vital for blood coagulation.

 Causes of Liver Disease

-When the liver doesn’t function as it should due to disease or injury, the body experiences negative implications that range from minor to potentially life-threatening.
-There are many diseases that affect the functioning of the liver such as hepatitis, fatty liver disease, hemochromatosis, Wilson disease and cancer.
+When the liver doesn’t function as it should due to disease or injury, the body experiences negative implications that range from minor to potentially life-threatening ones.
+There are many diseases that affect the functioning of the liver, such as hepatitis, fatty liver disease, haemochromatosis, Wilson disease and cancer.
 Some liver problems are caused due to lifestyle choices such as alcohol consumption etc.

 What are some of the Common Liver problems?

 - Hepatitis: It is a viral infection that causes inflammation of the liver and damages it.
 Hepatitis is of five different types – Hepatitis A, B, C, D and E.

 - Fatty Liver Disease: It refers to the accumulation of fat in the liver.
 It can be of two types – alcoholic fatty liver disease caused by consumption of alcohol and non-alcoholic fatty liver disease caused by other factors.

 - Autoimmune conditions: In this, the immune system accidentally attacks the healthy cells in our body.